pedrogasg/jetson-setup/README.md

 ## Intalling mavros
 ---

-1. Create the workspace: unneeded if you already has workspace
+1. Create the workspace: unneeded if you already have workspace

     ```bash
     mkdir -p ~/catkin_ws_mavros/src